Physics and nanotechnology characterizing the evolution and interactions of organisms and biological systems.

 This research relates to how proteins regulate access to genes in the context of cell fate choice in the immune system and has direct implications for treating autoimmune pathologies and improving vaccination strategies.
 Developing a mathematical and computational framework to assess the extent to which anti-HIV antibodies act to modulate viral load.
 The beneficiary’s I-140 petition was approved in 91 days.

-Postdoctoral Scholar who is one of a handful of scientists in the world with expertise in the area of nanoconfinement and polymeric materials for biomedical applications.
+Is one of a handful of scientists in the world with expertise in the area of nanoconfinement and polymeric materials for biomedical applications.

 USCIS approved a petition for a Postdoctoral Scholar whose significant contributions to glass forming materials confined in nanomaterials is his development of an electrochemical cell for porous silicon formation.
 His research has shown practical importance in the energy and medical industries.
 This scholar is working directly with a research and development team at St. Jude Medical to develop an accelerated in-vitro model that would replicate the environment stress crackling (ESC) observations that had been made on outer surfaces of cardiac implantable leads.

-Postdoctoral Researcher Associate – Analytical, bioanalytical and material chemistry, specifically in the area of conducting polymer nanocomposites.
+Analytical, bioanalytical and material chemistry, specifically in the area of conducting polymer nanocomposites.

 Postdoctoral researcher works in the fields of analytical, bioanalytical and material chemistry and specifically in the highly complex and sophisticated area of conducting polymer nanocomposites.
 This and other versatile polymers have broader applications in energy and environmental fields and hold great promise in overcoming the modern world energy crisis and environmental issues.
 Green chemistry devises chemical products and processes that minimize or eradicate the use or generation of toxic substances.